 Since Opcon-A is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

-An overdose of naphazoline and pheniramine ophthalmic is not expected to be dangerous.
+An overdose of Opcon-A is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 Keep this medicine out of the reach of children.
 Certain eye medications can cause serious medical problems in a young child who accidentally sucks on or swallows medicine from the eye dropper.

-What should I avoid while using Opcon-A (naphazoline and pheniramine ophthalmic)?
+What should I avoid while using naphazoline and pheniramine ophthalmic?

 Ask a doctor or pharmacist before using this medicine if you are also using any other drugs, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Some medicines can cause unwanted or dangerous effects when used together.
 Not all possible interactions are listed in this medication guide.

 - Reviews (35)

 - Side effects